galenhuntington/prelex/README.md

 101
 ```

-Note that numeric literals in Haskell are implictly cast with
+Note that numeric literals in Haskell are implicitly cast with
 `fromIntegral`, but `read` can process a string.
 Use with `Num`
 instances can be convenient: